 It only takes a few minutes to proof-read your post.
 And check it all looks right on your site after publishing.
 So make sure you give it a once over before sending the link over as spelling mistakes, random page breaks and broken links just don’t look good.

 Please confirm when payment has come through

-Sometimes errors happen and someone’s payment might fall through the net (we all know it happens) so just confirm once a payment is made.
-I always ask for bloggers to confirm this so I know that they’re not waiting on payments and most PR’s won’t know there’s an issue until a blogger advises them.
-I see bloggers complain when PR’s stop replying near the end of the relationship so it should be applied the other way around as well.
+Sometimes errors happen and someone’s payment might fall through the net (we all know it happens).
+So just confirm once a payment is made.
+I always ask for bloggers to confirm this.
+So I know that they’re not waiting on payments.
+Most PR’s won’t know there’s an issue until a blogger advises them.
+I see bloggers complain when PR’s stop replying near the end of the relationship.
+So it should be applied the other way around as well.